migmtz/hawkes-inhibition-expon/README.md

 ## Installation

-Copy both files in the current directory.
+Copy all files in the current working directory.

 ## Author